History

 Why Women’s Health?

 Women’s health issues are now more than ever a focus for health care that is on the cutting edge of patient-centered care, evidence-based medicine, and personalized medicine, and heightening an appreciation of biological diversity and gender identities among humans.
 For example, in biomedical research, integrating knowledge of women’s health is critical for understanding the biology underlying diversity in the etiology, progression, treatment, and prevention of disease.
-Through their roles often as primary caregivers in the family, the health of women affects all members of the community including men, children, and older adults.
+Women are often the primary caregivers in the family, and their health, therefore, can affect all members of the community including men, children, and older adults.

 “Women” refers to a broad gender categorization that does not necessarily correlate with one’s sex assigned at birth.
 We use the term therefore to include all those who self-identify as women, including cisgender women, transgender women, intersex women, and two-spirited women (Castaldi, 2015).
 Understanding the impact of gender and sex on health is receiving increased attention across the country; the Canadian Institutes of Health Research now expect that all research applicants integrate gender and sex considerations into their research designs where appropriate, and the Public Health Agency of Canada has identified gender as a key determinant of health.